Plantar Warts

 Plantar warts often develop in individuals who frequent communal areas such as swimming pools or public showers.

-To prevent or reduce the risk of getting plantar warts, it is best to:
+To prevent or reduce your risk of getting infected, it is best to:

 • Avoid sharing footwear or towels